(Spoiler Alert: I’m having another one of those days that’s bound to happen, but it’s all gonna be okay…)

 Sure, overwhelmingly, most people bring no such surprises—but, recent challenges stem from connections in my small/shrinking inner-circle.

-Thankfully, shared wisdom had somewhat prepared me for hints that growth necessitates setting the bar higher, and not–subsequently–lowering it in service of maintaining relationships that would have me taken advantage of (whether the other is conscious of doing so or not).
+Thankfully, shared wisdom had somewhat prepared me for hints that growth necessitates setting the bar higher, and refusing to back-pedal/lower in order to maintaining relationships that would have me taken advantage of (whether the other is conscious of taking advantage or not).